BalintRPD/Project-final-rp-d/API_Testing_Project_For__Restful_API.md

 HTTP method for request: POST: https://api.restful-api.dev/objects <br>
 Request description: This POST request adds a new obiect with totally new lines,datas resulting an unique ID number<br>
-Test types / techniques used: White box testing <br>
+Test types / techniques used: Status code is 200 and Response time is less then 4s <br>
 Response status code: 200OK <br>

 Below you can find a picture of the API request from Postman:<br>